bredelings/BAli-Phy/TODO/Stack.md

 Suggested implementation order:

-1. Add the explicit evaluator stack types and make GC trace them.
+1. Route one real evaluator path through an explicit loop and remove direct evaluator-internal recursion from that path.  `incremental_evaluate1` is the current intended first candidate, but the important requirement is that the loop is used immediately by a real evaluator path.
-2. Add the shared engine with enough `EnterReg` behavior to handle constants and simple references.
+2. Preserve legacy `OperationArgs` callback recursion as a marked compatibility path during this first step.
-3. Add prepared operations and convert a small strict value operation.
+3. Make evaluator frames visible to GC and make active-register and temporary-root cleanup explicit.
-4. Convert one core lazy operation such as `apply` or `case`.
+4. Add tests for the converted evaluator path.
+Tests for not-yet-converted stack-safety behavior should be expected-fail until the engine path handles them.
-5. Route `incremental_evaluate1` through the engine for the converted path.
+5. Convert one core lazy operation such as `apply` or `case` to an engine-native prepared or dynamic frame.
-6. Add deep-recursion tests.
-Tests for unimplemented stack safety should be marked expected-fail until the engine path handles them.
+6. Convert simple fixed-demand builtins to prepared operations.
-7. Extend the policy layer and frames until `incremental_evaluate2` can use the same engine.
+7. Extend the same engine model to `incremental_evaluate2` and unchangeable evaluation, adding policy structure only once the shared shape is clear.
 8. Add dynamic operation frames when converting the first operation that needs dynamic demands.
-9. Remove or shrink legacy recursive `OperationArgs` paths as converted operations make them unnecessary.
+9. Remove or shrink legacy recursive `OperationArgs` paths as prepared or dynamic operation coverage grows.

 The old operation path can remain temporarily for arbitrary C++ callbacks.
 It is not stack-safe if the callback recursively evaluates, but it allows gradual